kubeflow/pipelines/samples/contrib/parameterized_tfx_oss/README.md

 * If the parameter is referenced at multiple places, the user should make sure that it is correctly converted to the string-formatted placeholder by calling `str(your_param)`.
+* The best practice is to specify TFX pipeline root to an empty dir.
+In this sample Argo automatically do that by plugging in the workflow unique ID (represented `kfp.dsl.RUN_ID_PLACEHOLDER`) to the pipeline root path.